genius101/LEMP-pbl/project2.md

 - [ ]	sudo apt install mysql-server

-- [ ]	Run security script that comes pre-installed with MySQL.
-This script will remove some insecure default settings and lock down access to your database system
+- [x]	Run security script that comes pre-installed with MySQL.
+This script will remove some insecure default settings and lock down access to your database system:

+- [ ]	sudo mysql_secure_installation

-- [ ]	VALIDATE PASSWORD COMPONENT - Y
+- [x]	VALIDATE PASSWORD COMPONENT:  Y

-- [ ] 	Level of Password I choose 0 for LOW
+- [x] 	Level of Password: (I choose 0 for LOW)

-- [ ] 	Enter a secure password and confirm password
+- [x] 	Enter a secure password and confirm password

-- [ ]	Every other step was Y or or y Yes
+- [x]	Every other step: Y or Yes

-- [ ] 	Reload priviledge tables - Y
+- [x] 	Reload priviledge tables: Y

 	Success.
 All done!